Full Tilt Poker’s Fall From Grace

 PokerStars averages around 30,400 cash game players online at any given time during the day.
 At peak hours the cash game traffic can get up close to 50,000 people online.
 On top of these cash game players there are usually around 180,000 tournament players playing in about 8000 PokerStars tournaments at any given time during the day.
 PokerStars has continued to increase its player base over the past month and it looks to continue to grow into the future.

-Full Tilt Poker, on the other hand, usually has around 90,000 total players online, which includes an average of about 18,000 cash game players and 72,000 tourney players.
-Over the last 6 months Full Tilt has grown by a greater percentage than PokerStars and looks to grab a larger marketshare from PokerStars in the future.
-The development of rush poker by Full Tilt will likely grab more of PokerStars players over time.
+Bovada, on the other hand, usually has around 30,000 total players online, which includes an average of about 8,000 cash game players and 22,000 tourney players.
+Over the last 6 months Bovada has grown by a greater percentage than PokerStars and looks to grab a larger marketshare from PokerStars in the future.
+The development of sports betting and 3d casino action by Bovada will likely grab more of PokerStars players over time.

 Party Poker